 - The substantial weight of the axe, while beneficial for felling larger trees, might make it less suitable or harder to handle for smaller tasks or for users with less physical strength.

-- The handle requires additional treatment with oil for sealing, which adds an extra step of maintenance.
+- The handle requires additional treatment with oil for sealing, which adds an extra maintenance step.

 3. Council Tool Classic Jersey felling axe